-- A vessel 'breaking down': when safe to do so, driver is to open canopy to signal race control. - Vessel transitioning from 'ramp' to 'racecourse' or vice versa: once onto the racing line (moving parallel with the course, within the boundaries of the course) the boat will be considered 'on the racecourse'. - Milling is not considered an exception.
+- A vessel 'breaking down': when safe to do so, driver is to open canopy to signal race control. - Vessel transitioning from 'ramp' to 'racecourse' or vice versa: once onto the racing line (moving parallel with the course, within the boundaries of the course) the boat will be considered 'on the racecourse'. - Milling is not considered an exception. - A single vessel participating in a club approved parade lap at the completion of a significant race is permitted to do so, with an open canopy to both signal the crowd and/or carry a flag.

 803 DRIVER SIGNALS for Inboard, Outboard and Formula Future Sections 803.01 In the event of an injury or serious accident the Driver and Riding Crew will not signal at all, thus indicating to Officials and Crash Boat Crews that immediate assistance is required.
 NOTE: Drivers in Boats fitted with a Reinforced Cockpit may not be able to signal 803.02 In the event of a Boat slowing down, the Driver must raise one arm and remain on course until all other Boats have passed.
 803.03 In the event of a Boat losing steerage, (broken steering gear) the Driver must raise both arms.
-803.04 In the event of a Boat being in difficulty and requiring immediate assistance, the Driver must stand
+803.04 In the event of a Boat being in difficulty and requiring immediate assistance, the Driver must stand and wave both arms.